Getting Started with Vouch

 ssh user@server

-Vouch provides credentials on demand to each tool through the lightweight integrations configured in Step 4.
+Vouch provides credentials on demand to each tool through the lightweight integrations configured by your organization.

 What just started working?